 In May 2015, months after major surgery, David had planned to cycled Mont-Ventoux in France (read more here).
 Mont-Ventoux is part of the Tour de France

 In June 2015 he represented Great Britain in a World Cup event (read more here).
+This marked an incredible recovery from yet another serious medical event.

 “I feel better now at 36 and after three major neck surgeries than I have ever felt in my life and I owe that to a vegan diet.
 It is also great to know that you’re not only giving your body the best nourishment but your also not hurting any animals and helping the planet.”